riceissa/issarice.com/wiki/shift-in-expected-value-of-decisions-when-taking-into-account-welfare-of-others.md

 potential".
 This is because while such people probably don't have exceptionally high ability to feel pleasure or suffer, the value they can provide for others is orders of magnitude higher than is typical.
-If you can single-handedly save a billion lives, a little bit of boredom can't justify a small chance of death, because humanity needs you that badly.
+If you can single-handedly save a billion lives, avoiding a little bit of boredom can't justify a small chance of death, because humanity needs you that badly.

 Note that some people make a similar argument for high-impact people and time